MikeAgb/LeetCode/README.md

 Delete exactly one character from s to get t.
 Replace exactly one character of s with a different character to get t

+## 162. Find Peak Element (Medium)

+A peak element is an element that is strictly greater than its neighbors.
+Given an integer array nums, find a peak element, and return its index.
+If the array contains multiple peaks, return the index to any of the peaks.
+You may imagine that nums[-1] = nums[n] = -∞.
+You must write an algorithm that runs in O(log n) time.

 ## 187. Repeated DNA Sequences (Medium)

 The DNA sequence is composed of a series of nucleotides abbreviated as 'A', 'C', 'G', and 'T'.